 Don’t be fooled: Marijuana possession is still a crime in Pennsylvania

 While it is true that some states have changed their laws to legalize marijuana use and possession, Pennsylvania is not among them.
-If police find that you are in possession of marijuana, your first telephone call should be to The Law Offices of Michael T. van der Veen to retain the services of the foremost Philadelphia Marijuana possession attorneys to represent you.
+If police find that you are in possession of marijuana, your first telephone call should be to van der Veen, O’Neill, Hartshorn, and Levin to retain the services of the foremost Philadelphia Marijuana possession attorneys to represent you.